 1. Can Ethereum beat Bitcoin?

 The conversation around flippening or the event of Ethereum surpassing Bitcoin has been brewing for a long while.
 However, both of these cryptos are not competing right now.
 While Bitcoin is a store of value and a turbo-charged medium of exchange, Ethereum tends to democratize data and build a decentralized economy.
 Will Ethereum’s market cap ever surpass Bitcoin?
 Only time will tell.
-For now, one should invest in both rather than taking sides.
+For now, one should invest in both rather than take sides.

 2. Can Bitcoin run on Ethereum?